Curriculum

 To Be Reborn in Nature

 What is the goal of all this training, lay or ordained?
-It is nothing less than to awaken within this very body and life, and so fulfill our bodhisattva vows to aid all beings.
-Shugendo is a way of dying to one's old self and being utterly reborn, as if cremated in the goma fire and coming to life again.
+It is nothing less than awakening within this very body and life, in fulfillment of our bodhisattva vows to aid all beings.
+Shugendo is a way of dying to one’s old self and being reborn, as if cremated in the goma fire and brought to life again.

-Simultaneously climbing upward while reaching downward to help others - much as we do physically during mountain training - describes well the intent and spirit of the Shugendo practitoner.
-It is within nature - among mountains, waterfalls, and forests - that we come realize the mandala of our own deepest wisdom-nature.
-But it is in the everyday world that we must embody and manifest that wisdom, all for the benefit of others.
+Climbing upward while reaching downward to help others, as we do physically during mountain training, expresses the intent and spirit of the Shugendo practitioner.
+Within nature, among mountains, waterfalls, and forests, we come to realize the mandala of our own deepest wisdom-nature.
+In the everyday world, we must embody and manifest that wisdom for the benefit of others.